mindfultatiana/beginnerPython/TkinterCalculator/README.md

 This taught me that going between a display and calculations is actually really difficult with some operations.
 I asked for help and some people said I might have a compiler issue when trying to add a percent button.
 I think the problem is how it overall is built.
 I'm going to need to build a full calculator underneath and then create the display shell on top instead of depending on the display to do more than extremely basic arithmetic functions.

+I may come back to this project later with a solution or I may try to build a calculator in a lower language and put a tkinter display on top.
+Either way I'll learn a lot in the process.